SuperElastix/SimpleElastix/Documentation/source/HelloWorld.rst

 Hello World
 ===========

 This example illustrates the easiest way to use SimpleElastix.
-With *one* function call you can specify the fixed image, the moving image and the type of registration you want to perform.
-SimpleElastix will then register your images using sensible default parameters that work well in most cases.
-In later examples we shall see how to tweak the default parameters if you are not happy with the initial results, but for now we keep it simple for illustrative purposes.
+With a single function call we can specify the fixed image, the moving image and the type of registration you want to perform.
+SimpleElastix will then register our images using sensible default parameters that work well in most cases.
+In later examples we shall see how to tweak the default parameters, but for now we keep it simple for illustrative purposes.

 Registration With Translation Transform
 ---------------------------------------

-Say you want to register the following two brain MRIs.
+Say we want to register the following two brain MRIs.

 .. _fig: